jeantessier/dependency-finder-micronaut/README.md

 ### To Extract a Graph From Code

-List your JAR files in the `dependency.finder.graph.source` config.
+List your JAR files in the `dependency.finder.extract.source` config.

 A `GET` request to `/extract` returns details about the graph currently in memory.